seyoung02227/Education-Data-Science/README.md

 - All five states have increased their counts for students with disabilities.

 ### 5. [Text Analysis with Social Media Data](https://github.com/seyoung02227/Education-Data-Science/blob/main/11_SNS_sentiment_analysis.R)
-In this data exploration, I practiced basic text analysis techniques
+In this data exploration, I practiced basic text analysis techniques.

 ### 6. [Exploring Relationships Using Social Network Analysis](https://github.com/seyoung02227/Education-Data-Science/blob/main/12_SNS_social_network.R)
 In this data exploration, I collected twitter posts using the #tidytuesday hashtag to visualize social network data.
-I used Sociograms to visualize which user is interacting with whom..
+I used Sociograms to visualize which user is interacting with whom.

 ### 7. [Multilevel Models](https://github.com/seyoung02227/Education-Data-Science/blob/main/13_multilevel_models.R)